Skentir/Enlistment-System/README.md

 ### Admin ###
 - Has a passkey to be safe from student trolls
 - Can add and delete courses
-- Can add prerequisites to added courses
+- Can add and remove prerequisites to added courses
 - Can view users and courses
 ### Student ##
 - Can enlist to a course